-Perplexed?
-You’ve got nothing to lose by trying to provoke a guided dream and then using dream interpretation to understand it.
+Perplexed about something?
+You have nothing to lose by trying to provoke a guided dream and then using dream interpretation to understand it.

-It’s a powerful problem-solving strategy.
+It can be a powerful problem-solving strategy.

 It’s a strategy incorporating several parts of your brain.

 Sometimes it seems to bring in the “big guns” to deal with your problem.

 Dream interpretation offers one more avenue of insight for you.

 Even if you’re blessed to have many wise and knowledgeable people in your life with whom you can talk about your problems, this is an alternate resource available to everyone who builds the skill.
 It gives you an extra option.